• Skip to primary navigation

 finished Caesar salad in a white bowl with wood salad spoons next to it

-Caesar salads are on our weekly menu rotation because they are one of my family’s favorite salads and it goes with so many different types of meals.
+Caesar salads are on our weekly menu rotation because they are one of my family’s favorite salads, and it goes with so many different types of meals.

 Even though traditional Caesar salads do not have tomatoes, I add a few for color and extra nutrition.